Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 How will it launch: As the project will be delivering multiple different functionalities and has several dependencies on other projects, it will be delivered in phases to best support the change for staff and students.

-About the Timetabling project
+About the timetabling project

 The University has recognised that our current timetabling service does not deliver a suitable or satisfactory experience for staff or students.